Become a Sport and Exercise scientist with our BSc Sport and Exercise Science degree and you can transform lives and sporting careers.

 Understanding exercise and diet in developing a healthy lifestyle is also explored during Year 3 and considers medical issues that affect physical activity.
 Applied Exercise Physiology is studied in the laboratory, and Psychology of Exercise considers the factors that influence a person’s decision to exercise.

 Semester 7 covers Advanced Methods in Human Physiology Research and also helps you to discover the techniques and methodological assumptions underpinning sport and exercise science research.
 You’ll then undertake a dissertation in the final semester.

-We've been awarded five-star excellence for our teaching by the QS World University Rankings 2017/18.
+Our BSc Sport and Exercise Science degree has been awarded five star excellence for our teaching by the QS World University Rankings 2020.
 In addition to conventional lectures, seminars, tutorials, workshops and laboratory practical sessions, web-based technology is used to support the teaching course.

 Assessment is by a combination of coursework, group project work, group and individual presentations and examination.

 You have the opportunity to study abroad through Stirling's well-established connections with several international universities.